 - White Pine County (only in incorporated Ely)

-These counties prohibit any act of prostitution outside of Nevada's legal brothels.
-All sex workers employed by brothels must be adults, have work cards, get paid fair wages, and work of their own free will.
-Examples of illegal prostitution include:
+These counties prohibit any act of prostitution outside of Nevada’s legal brothels.
+All sex workers employed by a licensed house of prostitution must

 All forms of prostitution remain illegal in: